Shirasasana – Head stand Pose

 • Maintain normal breathing.

-• Come down to sthithi (starting) position by reversing the cycle.
-Wait at sthithi (starting position) for blood supply to normalise before getting up.
+• Importantly, wait at sthithi (starting position) for blood supply to normalise before getting up.

-• This asana infuses blood pregnant with oxygen into the central nervous system.
+• This āsana infuses blood pregnant with oxygen into the central nervous system.
 As a result, brain cells are invigorated, waste cleaned and removed.
 The oxygen supply stabilises brain’s metabolic activity.
 Therefore, this exercise is good for improvinf overall brain function and development.

 • The eyes, eye muscles, retinal nerves are flushed with oxygen impregnated blood.
 Hence, very good for health of the eye.

-• This asana energises the pituitary glands, hypothalamus and thalamus which controls the functioning of testes in men and all the endocrine organs such as the thyroid and adrenaline glands.
+• This āsana energises the pituitary glands, hypothalamus and thalamus which controls the functioning of testes in men and all the endocrine organs such as the thyroid and adrenaline glands.

 • The downward force of blood also helps in infusing blood to the ears, eyes, mucous tissues and salivary glands.